 Setting Explanation Message - Subject and message Enter the notification subject and message, or leave as is to use the default settings.
 These fields can include a combination of text and variables.
-Click the button to insert any of these variables into the message.
-You may also use these variables in the subject by copying them or manually typing them. {{dashboardName}} - The name of the dashboard on which the notification is based. {{dashboardUrl}} - The URL to open the dashboard in the Salient Dashboards browser-based application. {{dashboardMobileUrl}} - The URL to open the dashboard in the Salient mobile app. {{widgetTitle}} - The title of the widget on which the notification is based. {{firstByKey}} - The key associated with the 1st By (e.g., customer). {{firstByDimension}} - The 1st By dimension or key. {{numMatches}} - The number of 1st By members that meet the test criteria. {{matchedMembers}} - A listing of the 1st By members that meet the test criteria.
-For email message, a text editor allows you to apply formatting.
-Template (for email only) Select a template to control the appearance of the email message.
+Click the Add Quick Expression button to insert any of these variables into the message.
+You may also use these variables in the subject by copying them or manually typing them. • {{dashboardName}} - The name of the dashboard on which the notification is based. {{dashboardUrl}} - The URL to open the dashboard in the Salient Dashboards browser-based application. {{dashboardMobileUrl}} - The URL to open the dashboard in the Salient mobile app. {{widgetTitle}} - The title of the widget on which the notification is based. {{firstByKey}} - The key associated with the 1st By (e.g., customer). {{firstByDimension}} - The 1st By dimension or key. {{numMatches}} - The number of 1st By members that meet the test criteria or total members if conditions are off. {{matchedMembers}} - A listing of the 1st By members that meet the test criteria or all members if conditions are off. {{embeddedGrid}} - A grid showing the data returned by the notification.
+If conditions are on, the grid shows data that meets the test criteria.
+If conditions are off, the grid includes all data for the widget.
+The grid is limited to the maximum number of rows defined in the configuration files (default of 50). {{totalRowGrid}} - The total row from the grid (e.g., total of regions). {{averageRowGrid}} - The average per row for the grid (e.g., average per region). {{totalAverageRowGrid}} - The total row and average per row. {{totalColumnGrid}} (for Share Trend only) - Information about the total column in the grid (i.e., total across all dates), including the average per row and total row. {{averageColumnGrid}} (for Share Trend only) - Information about the average column in the grid (i.e., average across all dates), including the average per row and total row. {{totalAverageColumnGrid}} (for Share Trend only) - Information about the average column and total column, including the average per row and total row.
+For email messages, a text editor allows you to apply formatting.
+Template Select a template to control the appearance of the email message. (for email only) To create or edit templates, click the Manage Templates button to go to the Admin Portal.
+(This feature requires Dashboard Designer rights).
 Attachments Optionally, check either or both of the following boxes to include attachments: (for email only) Email data export - XLSX file containing the data returned by the notification.
 If the notification includes conditions, this will only include the passing members.
+Click Setup to choose export options.
 Email PDF of dashboard - PDF file of the original dashboard.
+Click Setup to choose options.

-Recipients Click + Add Recipients Select recipients from a list of dataset users.
+Setting Explanation Recipients Click + Add Recipients Select recipients from a list of dataset users.
 You can search for a user at the top of the window.
 (By default, the notification creator is a recipient.)
-The recipients should meet the requirements for the selected delivery method (i.e., salient mobile app with notifications allowed and/or email address defined in the Administrator's Utility).
-In addition, the recipients must have rights to the data in order to receive notifications.
+The recipients should meet the requirements for the selected delivery method(s): Mobile - Salient mobile app installed with notifications allowed Email - email address defined in the Administrator's Utility To filter the data for a recipient, add the recipient and then click in the Filters column.
+You can then create a filter (i.e., choose members) or apply a collection (classic or dynamic).
+For example, you could send each sales representative his or her own data, filtering out data for other sales reps.
+Recipients Filters X (JBAIRD) Customer.SalesRep: Baird, Jim X (LJOHNSON) Customer.SalesRep: Johnson, Louise × (PGORDON) Customer.SalesRep: Gordon, Pat